 District wide collaboration is conducted approximately every 8 weeks for each grade level throughout the year.
-During our Wednesday PLC days, we have implemented collaboration time for each grade level while our PE and Music teachers provide movement activities for the students one grade level at a time.
+During our PLC days, we have implemented collaboration time for each grade level while our PE and Music teachers provide movement activities for the students one grade level at a time.
 This has provided the general education and special education teachers the opportunity to plan, share instructional strategies and discuss best practices.
-PLC Wednesday afternoons also provide time for the grade levels and staff all together to collaborate and vertically align instructional practices.
+PLC afternoons also provide time for the grade levels and staff all together to collaborate and vertically align instructional practices.
+The end of last school year and so far this year, the District Collaboration meetings have been put on hold.
+All staff meetings are completed virtually through Zoom or Google Meet.